Jean-MarcHarvengt/T-COMPUTER/README.md

 # What is the T-COMPUTER?
-The T-COMPUTER is a new micro computer platform supported and powered by the MCUME project.
+The T-COMPUTER is a micro computer platform supported and powered by the MCUME project.
 - It is based on the powerful Teensy4.1 MCU (800+ MHz ARM based, 1MB internal + 8MB QSPI RAM)
 - It features:
   - a 42 keys basic keyboard (including D-PAD controls + 3 buttons)